iterative/katacoda-scenarios/examples/mounted-storage/intro.md

 https://katacoda.com/dvc/courses/examples/ssh-storage) directly.
 But
 we are using it just as an example, since SSHFS is easy to be used for an interactive tutorial.
-Once you understand how it works, it should be easy to implement it for other types of mounted storages (NFS, Samba, etc.).
+Once you understand how it works, it should be easy to implement it for other types of mounted storages (like NFS, Samba, etc.).